-Multimedia essay by: David Johanson Vasquez © All Rights
+Multimedia eLearning program by: David Anthony Johanson © All Rights

 The dynamic learning created from STEM’s project based curriculum is contagious for a growing number of students.
 And the program’s appeal is spreading to parents, schools and corporate sponsors who are looking for ways to get involved in supporting technology learning through public education.
 Even the U.S. Congress solidly supports the critical initiatives driving STEM Education, which is mostly funded through the National Science Foundation (NSF.)

 A Basic Overview Of A STEM Magnet Program